playcanvas/editor-api/docs/classes/Entity.md

 ▸ **insert**(`path`, `value`, `index`): `boolean`

-Inserts value in array at path, at specified index
+Inserts value in array at path, at specified index.
+See [here](EntityProperties.md) for a list of properties.

 **`example`**
 ```javascript